pygamelib/pygamelib/CONTRIBUTING.md

 ### How to suggest a feature or enhancement

-Ideally a feature request or improvement suggestion should include a description of the problem not addressed by the hac-game-lib, a suggestion of behavior and the solution you would like to see implemented.
+Ideally a feature request or improvement suggestion should include a description of the problem not addressed by the pygamelib, a suggestion of behavior and the solution you would like to see implemented.

 In any case, there is a template that should be followed.